Fibrobacter succinogenes: Metabolism

-F. succinogenes utilizes an orthogonal lignocellulose metabolism making it an efficient degrader of cellulose.
-This unique metabolism differs form other model cellulose degraders like Clostridium thermocellum and Trichoderma reesei which use cellulosomes and cellulose secretion systems, respectively.
+Fibrobacter succinogenes utilizes an orthogonal lignocellulose metabolism making it an efficient degrader of cellulose.
+This unique metabolism differs from other model cellulose degraders like Clostridium thermocellum and Trichoderma reesei which use cellulosomes and cellulose secretion systems, respectively.
 Cell adhesion to their cellulosic substrate is suggested to play a role in efficiency which could explain why F. succinogenes is such an efficient degrader.
 Fibrobacter succinogenes forms characteristic grooves in crystalline cellulose, and is readily detached from its substrate during sample preparation.

-F. succinogenes main metabolic machinery is in the cell envelope or periplasmic space.
+Fibrobacter succinogenes main metabolic machinery is in the cell envelope or periplasmic space.
 Depending on the type available cellulose, this bacteria will make a different set of proteins and enzymes necessary to degrade each type.
 It's been found that the degradation enzymes covalently bind to the outer surface of the cell.
 These enzymes have carbohydrate binding molecules that improve degradation by bringing substrates closer to the active sites of degradation enzymes.
 F. succinogenes is capable of breaking down many sugars, but only so that it can gain better access to cellulose, it sole food source.
 When grown on cellulose, the cell down-regulates other surface sugars and proteins, but and up-regulation of surface lipids.
 This regulation of other surface elements favors the formation and use of cellulose degrading enzymes.
 Beta glucans are the substrate of choice in the rumen and the products after digestion include formate, acetate, and succinate.

 No amino acids are required for growth, so NH4+ is the sole nitrogen source essential to protein production.
 PO4---, NH4+, Mg++, Ca++, K+, and Na+ are all essential for growth.
 F. succinogenes can use glucose, but grows best on cellulose in the absence of glucose.